Akuli/pastetray/README.md

 To run PasteTray, you need to install gi with GTK+ 3 and git if you don't already have them installed.
 You also need Python 3 with PIP.
-Most GNU/Linux distributions come with gi and GTK+ 3 installed, and you can install git and PIP on Debian-based distribution (like Ubuntu and Linux Mint) by running this on a terminal (`$` is the prompt, don't type it literally):
+Most GNU/Linux distributions come with gi and GTK+ 3 installed, and you can install git and PIP on Debian-based distribution (such Ubuntu or Linux Mint) by running this on a terminal (`$` is the prompt, don't type it literally):

     $ sudo aptitude install git python3-pip

-You can use apt-get if you don't have aptitude:
+You can also use apt-get if you don't have aptitude:

     $ sudo apt-get install git